tadgeobrien/Hive-Monitor/README.md

 * Outside Temperature Measure

 ## To Dos
+- [ ] Do I need a way to update the current data on the webpage from the webpage without adding to the Openlog file?
 - [ ] Implement Weight measures
 - [ ] Implement battery power reading on webpage and openlog?
 - [ ] Implement solar power